 When it comes to your child’s dental care, the relationship between your child and their dentist is vital.
-Especially at a very young age.
-During this time, the bonds your child form with other people have an impact on how they perceive things later on in life.
-If their experience of the dentist is traumatic, then, it might take a while before they willingly go to the dentist again, if any.
-How do you build a bond between your child and their pediatric dentist, then?
+This is especially true at a very young age.
+During this time, the bonds your child forms with other people have an impact on how they perceive things later on in life.
+If their experience of the dentist is traumatic, then it might take a while before they willingly go to the dentist again, if at all.
+So, how do you build a bond between your child and their pediatric dentist?

 How do you build a bond between your child and their pediatric dentist, precisely?
 Here are some suggestions.